jj1bdx/euc2016-erlang-prng/slides/euc2016-rikitake-prng.md

 * Use jump functions for ensuring orthogonality on [Xorshift\*/+](http://xoroshiro.di.unimi.it/) ([exsplus116](https://github.com/jj1bdx/exsplus116) and [exs1024](https://github.com/jj1bdx/exs1024) are jump-function ready)
 * [`tinymt-erlang`](http://github.com/jj1bdx/tinymt-erlang/) can choose $$~2^{58}$$ parameters [($$2^{28}$$ subset available here)](https://github.com/jj1bdx/tinymtdc-longbatch/) (period: $$(2^{127}-1)$$, 32-bit output)

 ^ If you use the concurrently generated random numbers in the same task, each process must generate orthogonal sequences.
 In other words, the sequences may overlap and will give you a bad result if you don't seed carefully.
-To ensure non-overlapping sequences, there are two ways: using jump functions, or choosing different generation parameters.
-For Xorshift\*/+ alrorithms, jump functions are available.
+To ensure non-overlapping sequences, there are two ways: using jump functions so that two arbitrary sequences guarantee the distance between the internal state space, or choosing different generation parameters for the orthogonality.
+For Xorshift\*/+ alrorithms, jump functions are available, which I recently wrote a pure-Erlang prototype.
 For TinyMT-Erlang, I've computed more than 200 million parameter sets, and they're on GitHub.
+And the TinyMT algorithm is available on the hex package manager too.

 ---